geraldsilvertreebrands/spim/docs/architecture.md

 product_statuses
 	•	id
 	•	name.
 Seeder for values: "synced", "pending_review", "approved", "stale", "override"
     •	priority (int).
-Highest priority is viewed as the "current" value
+Highest priority is viewed as the "current" value.
     •	readonly (bool).
 Some statuses (eg stale) no longer allow values to be edited

 product_links